top of page

 This directly connects to one of my favorite maxims: Culture eats strategy for breakfast.
 Strategy is motion—it is the plan, the theory, the whiteboard drawings.
 Culture is action—it is the actual, unglamorous daily habits and standards of the people in the room.
 A great strategy will always be devoured by a culture of poor daily execution.

 Perfect compliance is a myth.
-People often think that missing a day ruins the entire streak, leading to an all-or-nothing mindset where a single slip-up causes them to abandon the habit entirely.
+People often think that missing a repetition ruins the entire goal, leading to an all-or-nothing mindset where a single slip-up causes them to abandon the habit entirely.

-I’ve talked about this with my son as he can get discouraged in the doldrums of pursuing his own goals.
+I’ve talked about this with my son as a young athlete he can get discouraged in the doldrums of pursuing his own goals.
 50% of the time it is easy.
-You are motivated and enthusiastic.
-It’s about winning 50% of the battles when you are unmotivated and lethargic.
-You aren't going to be perfect.
-You will have bad days, and off-performances.
-Forgive yourself and focus on what is next.
-If you can just commit to winning half the battles on your worst days, then if gives you a cushion to fail small and keep going.
+You are motivated and enthusiastic and you want to train and practice.
+However, the other 50% of the time you are some combination of indifferent, unmotivated and lethargic.
+You don't need to be perfect.
+You can have bad days and off-performances, so long as you forgive yourself and focus on what is next.
+If you can commit to winning half the battles on your worst days, then if gives you a cushion to fail small and keep going.
 You keep yourself in the fight.
 Resilience outlasts perfection.

 Genes do not eliminate the need for hard work; they simply clarify what you should be working hard on.